syncfusion-content/javascript-docs/js/OlapClient/Export.md

 {% endhighlight %}

-The property `clientExportMode` takes any one of below value:
+The property `clientExportMode` takes any one of the following value:
 1. ChartAndGrid – Exports both OlapChart and PivotGrid controls.
 This is the default mode.
 2. ChartOnly – Exports OlapChart control alone.
 3. GridOnly – Exports PivotGrid control alone.